OpenAsar/capybara/README.md

 # capybara
 Minimal replacement for Squirrel's `Update.exe` for launcher use only.
-This is mostly intended for use as transitioning to your own updater from Squirrel, so you can still use the same path/exe (`Update.exe`) like before, without requiring any Squirrel code/updating/files.
+This is mostly intended for use as transitioning to your own updater from Squirrel, so you can still use the same path/exe (`Update.exe`) like before, without requiring any Squirrel code/updating/files, but this **does not follow Squirrel spec**/etc. This project is mostly focused on Discord but should apply generally to most apps.

 ## Usage